Saath Nibhaana Saathiya: Ratings

 In week 4 of 2014, it garnered a rating of 4.6 TVR.
-On week 49, it was in third position with 3.9 TVR.
-Overall, it still continued to maintain its position in the weekly list of top 10 Hindi GECs during 2014.
+In week 49, it was in the third position with a 3.9 TVR.
+Overall, it continued to maintain its position in the weekly list of the top 10 Hindi GECs during 2014.

 In the second week of July 2015, it was at the top position.
-On week 32 of 2015, it was the most watched with 4 TVR while the previous week, it shared the first position with Kumkum Bhagya garnering 3.8 TVR.
-From weeks 33 to 35, it garnered 3.6, 3.4 and 3.6 TVR, maintaining its position in top five shows.
-In the second week of September 2015, it was at second position with 4.3 TVR.
-In 2015, it maintained its weekly position in top ten watched Hindi GEC ranging between 3.5 and 4 TVR.
+In week 32 of 2015, it was the most-watched show with a 4 TVR, while the previous week, it shared the first position with Kumkum Bhagya, garnering a 3.8 TVR.
+From weeks 33 to 35, it garnered 3.6, 3.4, and 3.6 TVR, maintaining its position in the top five shows.
+In the second week of September 2015, it was at the second position with a 4.3 TVR.
+In 2015, it maintained its weekly position in the top ten watched Hindi GEC shows, ranging between 3.5 and 4 TVR.

-In week 4 of 2016, it garnered a TRP of 3.5 occupying third position.
-In week ending 29 April 2016, it was at third position with 10.51 million impressions and the following week at fourth position with 10.25 million impressions.
-In week 26, it was at third position with 9.386 million impressions.
-In week 35, it occupied second position with 10.68 million impressions.
-In week 41, it was at third position with 10.074 million impressions.
+In week 4 of 2016, it garnered a TRP of 3.5, occupying the third position.
+In the week ending 29 April 2016, it was at the third position with 10.51 million impressions, and the following week at the fourth position with 10.25 million impressions.
+In week 26, it was at the third position with 9.386 million impressions.
+In week 35, it occupied the second position with 10.68 million impressions.
+In week 41, it was at the third position with 10.074 million impressions.

-In week 4 of 2017, it was at seventh position in urban areas.
-Maintaining its position in top ten programs since weeks after the premiere, in 2017, the viewership dropped with the series moving out of the top ten Hindi GEC.
+In week 4 of 2017, it was at the seventh position in urban areas.
+Maintaining its position in the top ten programs for weeks after the premiere, viewership dropped in 2017, with the series moving out of the top ten Hindi GECs.
 In week 27 of 2017, it garnered 6.7 million impressions and occupied the twelfth position.

-The rerun of the series in Star Utsav during COVID-19 lockdown in 2020 became one of the top five watched Hindi GEC.
+The rerun of the series on Star Utsav during the COVID-19 lockdown in 2020 became one of the top five most-watched Hindi GEC shows.

 In popular culture

-The clip from an episode where the lead character Gopi (Giaa Manek) washes a laptop went viral and was subjected to various trolls and criticism.
+A clip from an episode where the lead character Gopi (Giaa Manek) washes a laptop went viral and was subjected to trolling and criticism.

-On 21 August 2020, music composer Yashraj Mukhate uploaded an edited video which featured the characters Kokila (Rupal Patel), Rashi (Rucha Hasabnis) and Gopi (Gia Manek).
-It was recorded in the soap opera accompanied by a rap song by Rupal Patel in which Kokila scolds Rashi for putting up the cooker without the chana (known also as gram or chickpeas) in the kitchen.
-The video quickly garnered over 4.5 million views as on 24 August 2020 in Instagram and memes also trended related to the rap song.
+On 21 August 2020, music composer Yashraj Mukhate uploaded a remix video featuring characters Kokila (Rupal Patel), Rashi (Rucha Hasabnis), and Gopi (Giaa Manek).
+It added a rap beat to a scene where Kokila scolds Rashi for putting an empty pressure cooker on the stove without the chana (chickpeas).
+The video quickly garnered over 16.7 million views on Instagram and 95 million views on YouTube as of 31 December 2025, and memes related to the remix also trended.